 The main purpose of a CTA is to collect contact information – an extremely valuable currency to your marketing efforts.
 To attain that information, you must provide a great reward by offering something of value – ideally, related to their point of interest.
 Without a valuable offer coupled to an engaging CTA, you’ll have a difficult time generating leads.

 Further, a CTA needs to clearly state the reward for filling out a form, providing contact info, or clicking the button or image depicted on the screen.
 This special something, whether it be an invitation, an ebook, or a better offer, doesn’t need to be ground-breaking, but needs to possess enough perceived value to make it a relevant suggestion; plus, the offer should prompt initiative quickly.

-How Should They Perform?
-(The Anatomy of a Call-to-Action)
+How Should a CTA Perform?
+(The Anatomy of a Call to Action)

 According to Go-Globe, 47% of websites have clear CTAs that only take users 3 seconds or less to use.
 This means that good CTAs don’t need to be pushed on visitors too hard – they should work and translate into clicks and lead generation almost instantaneously – but most websites have immense difficulty getting people to click the button!